htetpaihtun/docker-for-my-friends/chapter-1/chapter-1.md

 Thanks to the indivials and organizations participated and of course Docker itself.

-What a time to be a  --human--  developer.
+What a time to be alive.

-In later chapter, we will go further into Docker and what makes them so special.
+#### In later chapter, we will go further into Docker and what makes them so special.